 Plus, depending on your point of view, the graphics are either comically outdated or nostalgically retro.
 I belong to the latter mindset, and enjoy the callback to simpler times.
 The game also has the most bare-bones of stories, but I didn't mind the virtually nonexistent plot.
 Better we're constantly emerged in the action than enduring a tacked-on tale that only detracts from actual gameplay.

 Soda Dungeon satisfies by combining party management with fun combat.
 A few hurdles, like poor descriptions and reused enemies, hardly detract from the constant upgrades and enjoyable battles, especially for a free-to-play title.

-Below we'll discover which tavern upgrades should be purchased first, and juxtapose the items and classes to be employed against those better off avoided!
+Below, we'll discover which tavern upgrades should be purchased first, and juxtapose the items and classes to be employed against those that are better off avoided!

 By spending gold, you can upgrade the tavern, which serves as a hub-world location.
 You hire your party here, buy and sell items, and purchase soda to attract new classes.
 With so many upgrade options available, here are the ones you should focus on first:

 Simply enough, these provide more space for more adventurers.
 You want a full party of five units, and having adequate furniture allows you to get that.

 For a small fee, they refresh the tavern's patrons.
 This ensures you reach a full party of five and that you'll be able to enlist the classes you want.

 For a small fee, it lets you warp to dungeon levels you have already cleared.
 Well worth the investment.